 The Silver Cock.

-Presented to the Royal Company by an enthusiastic member, the then Lord Pentland, Secretary for Scotland, to commemorate the Coronation Visit to Edinburgh of Their Majesties King George V and Queen Mary in 1911.
-It was designated by the Council in November 1957 as a Novice’s Prize to be shot for at 180 yards range, open to members who have not previously won any prize at that range.
-The Silver Cock has encouraged new shooting members, giving them an annual opportunity to become a prize winner without heavy competition from experienced shots.
+Presented to the Royal Company by an enthusiastic archer, the then Lord Pentland, Secretary for Scotland, to commemorate the Coronation Visit to Edinburgh of Their Majesties King George V and Queen Mary in 1911.
+It was designated by the Council in November 1957 as a Novice’s Prize to be shot for at 180 yards range, open to Archers who have not previously won any prize at that range.
+The Silver Cock has encouraged new shooting Archers, giving them an annual opportunity to become a prize winner without heavy competition from experienced shots.

 The Queen Elizabeth II Cup.